-a) A Design Project shall be assessed through documentation (folio, report and diary) of the Design Process and presentation.
-The ratio of marks for documentation to presentation shall be 2:1.

-b) A Major Make and Evaluate Project shall be assessed through Product and its Evaluation and presentation.
-The ratio of marks for documentation to presentation shall be 2:1.

-c) A Design and Make Project shall be evaluated as specified in Regulations 23.33a and 23.33b.

-23.34 The Level 500 Project Report must be submitted to the co-coordinator at least 2 weeks before the beginning of the end of semester examinations.
+- a) A Design Project shall be assessed through documentation (folio, report and diary) of the Design Process and presentation.
+The ratio of marks for documentation to presentation shall be 2:1. - A Major Project shall be assessed through Product b) and its Evaluation and presentation.
+The ratio of marks for documentation to presentation shall be 2:1. - A Design and Make Project shall be evaluated as cspecified in Regulations 23.33a and 23.33b. - 23.34 The Level 500 Project Report must be submitted to the Co-coordinator at least 1 week before the beginning of the end of semester examinations.

-Where a course includes a written final examination, a course with a credit value of 3 or more shall be examined by an end of semester examination of duration 2 hours, and 1 hour for a course with less than 3 credits.
+Where a course includes a written final examination, a course with a credit value of 3 or more shall be examined by an end of semester examination of duration 2 hours. and 1 hour for a course with less than 3 credits.